+9779851088550

 Gaurishankar Conservation Area Permit (GCAP): Required for the Rolwaling section.

-Sagarmatha National Park Permit: Needed when entering the Everest region.
+Sagarmatha National Park Permit: needed when entering the Everest region.

-TIMS (Trekkers' Information Management System) Card: Mandatory for all trekkers in Nepal.
+TIMS (Trekkers' Information Management System) Card: mandatory for all trekkers in Nepal.

 Physical Preparation

-Requires excellent fitness and acclimatization.
+It requires excellent fitness and acclimatization.
 Experience in high-altitude trekking and technical mountaineering is recommended.
 Familiarity with using crampons, ropes, and ice axes is essential.

 Gear Checklist

-Clothing: Thermal layers, down jacket, waterproof shell, gloves, and warm socks.
+Clothing: thermal layers, down jacket, waterproof shell, gloves, and warm socks.

-Footwear: Sturdy trekking boots and crampons.
+Footwear: sturdy trekking boots and crampons.

-Technical Gear: Harness, rope, ice axe, and helmet (can be rented in Kathmandu).
+Technical Gear: harness, rope, ice axe, and helmet (can be rented in Kathmandu).

 Sleeping Gear: A -20°C sleeping bag.

-Miscellaneous: Sunglasses, sunscreen, first aid kit, and water purification tablets.
+Miscellaneous: sunglasses, sunscreen, first aid kit, and water purification tablets.

 Challenges

-Altitude Sickness: Gradual acclimatization is crucial.
+Altitude sickness: gradual acclimatization is crucial.

-Technical Terrain: Glaciers, snow, and ice crossings require skill and caution.
+Technical terrain: glaciers, snow, and ice crossings require skill and caution.

 Remoteness: Limited infrastructure and emergency support in Rolwaling Valley.